prajwalkulkarni/elegant-widget/README.md

 # Elegant Widget - Visualize fare amount by payment type

-It is important for vendors to accept payments in different ways in order to maximize passengers & the yield amount.
+It is important for vendors to accept payments in different ways in order to maximize business revenue by increasing the trip count & therby increasing in yield amount.
 This widget visualizes the total fare amount paid to the vendors by different payment types.

 # Table Of Contents